White close button

 Ensure to include open-ended questions in your surveys.
 Questions like: what communication channels do you prefer?
 Or what suggestions do you have to improve our customer service?

-Ask the right questions and don’t make them too specific.
+Ask the right questions, and don’t make them too specific.

-How to overcome customer pain points?
+How do you overcome customer pain points?

 Here’s how to help customers overcome their pain points before they switch brands.